 (Los Angeles, March 8, 2019) – Human Rights Watch mourns the death of our friend, supporter, and board member Sid Sheinberg, a legendary Hollywood executive who died at home on March 7 aged 84.
 Sheinberg and his wife Lorraine worked tirelessly for decades to support human rights and were instrumental in helping Human Rights Watch to establish work on the rights of women and LGBT people.

-Sheinberg, who joined the international board of Human Rights Watch in 1995 and acted as vice-chair for 13 years, was best known professionally for launching Stephen Spielberg’s career – together they gave us Jaws, ET and Schindler’s List.
+Sheinberg, who joined the international board of Human Rights Watch in 1995 and acted as vice-chair for 13 years, was best known professionally for launching Steven Spielberg’s career – together they gave us Jaws, ET and Schindler’s List.

 “Behind his sometimes gruff demeanor, Sid was an incredibly warm, empathetic and perceptive man,” said Kenneth Roth, executive director of Human Rights Watch.
 “He used his intelligence, his compassion, and his extraordinary network of contacts to help build Human Rights Watch into an international organization.”

 With his wife Lorraine, a noted women’s rights activist who starred in Jaws, Sheinberg helped to build up Human Rights Watch’s women’s rights division, now a thriving team working on women’s rights issues around the world.
 Sheinberg also helped to establish the Los Angeles committee, which builds support in Southern California for the organization and for human rights.
 His strong and consistent leadership helped to create a global network, with committees supporting Human Rights Watch in 22 cities worldwide today.